 At some point in your UX design career, you may find yourself in an independent consulting role.
 When this happens, unless you are working through a staffing agency you’ll need to know how to land the business that pays the bills.
-In this post I’ll share my process of creating a UX Design proposal and give you a template you can use for future projects.
+In this post I’ll share my process of creating a UX Design proposal and show you a template you can use for future projects.

 The Initial Meeting